Finite Hypergraph Families with Rich Extremal Tur\'an Constructions via Mixing Patterns: Proof of Theorem

 each being sufficiently small depending on $ P_{I}$, $\e$, $\beta$, and the previous constants.
-We use induction on $s=0,1,\dots,\ell$, with the induction step also working for $s=0$ when $\B i$ is the empty sequence.
+We use induction on $s=0,1,\dots,\ell$, with the induction step also working for the base case $s=0$, in which $\B i$ is the empty sequence.
 Take any $s\ge 0$ and suppose that the lemma holds for all smaller values of~$s$.

 Let $n$ be large and let $G$ and $\B i$ be as in the lemma.
-Let $U_k:=V_{\B i,k}$ for $k\in [m_j]$ and $U:=V_{\B i}$.
+Let $U_k\coloneqq V_{\B i,k}$ for $k\in [m_j]$ and $U\coloneqq V_{\B i}$.
 Thus $U=U_1\cup\dots\cup U_{m_j}$, and $\B v_{\B i}=(|U_1|/|U|,\dots,|U_{m_j}|/|U|)$.
 Note that

 which holds by Part~\ref{it:OmegaNDelta} of the inductive assumption applied to $G$ if $s>0$, and by the assumption of the lemma if $s=0$ (when $U=V_\emptyset=V(G)$).
 Thus, we have that

 Note that $|U|$ can be made arbitrarily large by choosing $n$ large.
 Indeed, this follows from the induction assumption for $s-1$ (namely Part~\ref{it:OmegaNVi}) applied to $G$ if $s\ge 1$, while $U=V(G)$ has $n$ elements if $s=0$.